We Help Prostate Cancer Survivors Get Life Insurance

-As the number one impaired risk life insurance site in the U.S., we know which life insurance companies will be best for you based on your unique prostate cancer history.
+Whatever your history may be, we know which companies will be best for you based on your individual prostate cancer history.

 Prostate cancer is the most common cancer diagnosed for men after skin cancer.
 The availability and price for prostate cancer survivors life insurance depends on a number of factors including the following:

 - Age – Diagnosis after age 60 offers the most ideal situation.
 Recent improvements to life insurance underwriting has opened up opportunities to men in their 40’s and 50’s.

 - PSA Level – Pre-treatment and Post-treatment PSA levels are needed.
-Life insurance companies look for PSA levels less than 20 at time of diagnosis, and there are some niche programs offering better deals for PSA levels less than 10 at time of diagnosis.
+Life insurance companies look for PSA levels less than 20 at time of diagnosis, and there are some niche programs offering better deals for PSA levels of 10 or less at time of diagnosis.

 - Prostate Cancer Stage – Prostate cancer is assigned a staging number based on the size and spread of prostate cancer.
 Stage 1 and Stage 2 prostate cancers receive the most favorable underwriting.
-Life insurance may be available for Stage 3a prostate cancers after a lengthy postpone period.
+Life insurance may be available for Stage 3a prostate cancers after a postpone period.

 - Gleason Score – The gleason score measures the aggressiveness of your prostate cancer.
 Gleason Scores of 6 are the most ideal.
 Gleason scores of 7 may include a flat extra expense depending on the length of time since completion of treatment and the age of the insured.
 It is very difficult to obtain life insurance for a Gleason Score of 8 or greater, with long postpone periods of 5 years or greater after the completion of treatment.
 Guaranteed issue life insurance is the only option available for stage 4 prostate cancers.

-- Prostate Cancer Treatment -The type of prostate cancer treatment you had is a major factor in determining the availability of life insurance.
+- Prostate Cancer Treatment -The type of prostate cancer treatment you had is a major factor in determining the availability and pricing of life insurance.
 Life insurance underwriters are more aggressive with offers when treatment was a radical prostatectomy.
 If radiation was the treatment method, there may be a longer postpone period before coverage is available.
 Active surveillance/watch & wait cases depend on all of the above factors.